joseph-flinn/site/frontend/posts/hammer-arch-pattern.md

 I was recently chatting with a friend about software architecture and I realized that I have a default "hammer" pattern that I start with for every project.
-My friend asked me to create an in-depth write up to help guide their journey, so I thought I'd share the design with a wider audience and chat through my personal experiences on why this is my go-to architecture.
+My friend asked me to create an in-depth write-up to help guide their journey, so I thought I'd share the design with a wider audience and chat through my personal experiences on why this is my go-to architecture.
 I'll also call out some conscious biases and explain where they come from.